SethRobertson/GitFixUm/index.md

 git revert SHA
 ```

 Obviously replace "SHA" with the reference you want to revert.
+If you
+want to revert multiple SHA, you may specify a range or a list of SHA.

 <a name="pushed_new_merge" />